What is a Comprehensive Plan?

 November 2017 the City kicked-off the Comprehensive Plan update with adoption of Goals & Objectives to guide the process and various components.
 In December, City staff conducted an online survey to gather resident input on their views regarding the direction of the City.
 You can view the survey results here.

+In October 2018, the City Council approved a draft of the 2040 Comprehensive Plan.
 The entire draft of the Plan is now available for viewing:

 - Section 1 – Foundation of the Plan